Updated: Jan 8, 2021

 I am calling you Godpreneurs to the same.
 If we as a generation full of business leaders serve the purposes of God in our marketplaces, we could see our un-wasted lives move together and change eternity with our services and products.

-But first, tell me: what’s hold you back from living out the business dreams God’s put on your heart?
+But first, tell me: what’s holding you back from living out the business dreams God put on your heart?
 How would your business be different if you surrendered the CEO position to God?

 Godpreneurs seek after God’s own heart in their businesses.

-Godpreneurs resist anything that’s hold us back from living God’s dream for our businesses.
+Godpreneurs resist anything that’s holding us back from living God’s dream for our businesses.